More About Homeschooling. Six Classic Questions

 Question 4: How do the children make friends when they are not in school, which is otherwise the prominent place.

-I have written an article called Home Children and Socialising, which focuses on this topic, which I highly recommend, but I can otherwise give a short explanation here:
+I have written an article called Home Children and Socialising, which focuses on this topic, and I highly recommend it, but I can otherwise give a short explanation here: